Nileshh-stack/ImageGalleryWebApp/readme.md

 - Search for images by entering keywords in the search bar.
 - Click on the "Search" button or press Enter to retrieve images.
 - Scroll down to see more images and click on the "Show More" button to load additional results.
-- Click on an image to open it in a new tab on Unsplash.com.
+- Click on the text right below the image to open it in a new tab on Unsplash.com.

 ## Technologies Used